Amitriptyline

 What is Amitriptyline and what is it used for?

-Amitriptyline belongs to the group of medicines called tricyclic antidepressants that are also used to treat depression.
+Amitriptyline belongs to the group of medicines called Tricyclic Antidepressants that are also used to treat depression.
 The dose of Amitriptyline needed for pain relief is usually lower than that prescribed for depression.

 You may notice that information from the manufacturer does not mention pain; however Amitriptyline has been used to treat pain for many years.
 It is an unlicensed medication prescribed for the management of neuropathic pain.